Current Exhibition

 This event is free, please make reservations here

-Support for Petaluma Chinatown Unearthed and related programming is generously provided by the City of Petaluma, Dale Minami, Von Chan, Frank Chong, the Petaluma River Park Foundation, and Asian American Pacific Islander Coalition of North Bay.
+Support for Petaluma Chinatown Unearthed and related programming is generously provided by the City of Petaluma, the Asian American Alliance of Marin, Asian American Pacific Islander Coalition of North Bay, Japanese American Citizens League, Minami Tamaki LLP, NBC Bay Area, Von Chan DDS, Frank Chong, and the Petaluma River Park Foundation.
 Chinese Pioneers is an exhibit by the California Historical Society and touring through Exhibit Envoy.
 Institutional support provided by San Francisco Grants for the Arts and Yerba Buena Community Benefit District.
 The Henry Mayo Newhall Foundation supported the first 6 bookings of this exhibition.